 The sections of Sarbanes-Oxley that corporations most commonly violate include:

-Prohibits material misstatements, untrue statements, or omissions on period financial reports, such as the company’s 10-K
+Prohibits material misstatements, untrue statements, or omissions on the company’s periodic financial reports, such as its annual report (10-K) or quarterly report (10-Q).

 Requires companies to publish information in their financial reports on the scope, adequacy, and effectiveness of their internal controls over financial reporting.
 Companies must have an external accounting firm assess and report on the accuracy of the company’s assessment of its financial controls.
 An example of a financial control is restricting access to financially significant computer systems to only authorized personnel.